kad99kev/ARC/README.md

 # The Abstraction and Reasoning Corpus (ARC)

+## Small note on the modifications made
+This repository is part of the MSc AI course at NUI, Galway.
+While the original intention of the author was to create a benchmark to measure intelligence, the intention here is to convert our problem solving skills and logical thinking into Python code.
+Hence, the tasks given here are solved through their own individual functions whose code can be found [here](https://github.com/kad99kev/ARC/blob/master/src/manual_solve.py).

+The tasks solved are:
+1. c0f76784
+2. ce9e57f2
+3. 1e32b0e9
+4. 5ad4f10b
+5. d43fd935
+6. 681b3aeb

+## Issues raised
+When we usually build AI systems, we build it to solve a particular task.
+If we take the same AI and use it on a different task, it tends to perform poorly.
+Hence, in order to evaluate the "generality" an AI system we may need to compare its intelligence with that of a human.
+Taking the code I have written for example, the functions I used to solve one task will not work for the others.
+However, when I had to solve it mentally, I was able to adapt my logic easily.

+---

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*